How Do You Smile When You Don't Feel Happy?

 What is surface acting?

-Surface acting is a technique where you display an emotion that you don't actually feel.
-For example, here are some emotional displays typically required of customer service employees:
+Surface acting is a technique where you display an emotion you don't actually feel.
+For example, smiling when you don’t feel happy.

 Surface acting is when you don't feel happy but force yourself to smile anyway.
-This gets increasingly harder the bigger the gap between how you feel and the emotions you put on display.
+The bigger the gap between how you feel and the emotions you put on display, the harder surface acting becomes.

 Expending this kind of emotional labor is exhausting.